speakspeak/cuZK/README.md

 > Note: The contributions of this fork are:
 > * improved reproducibility and scalability: using Docker for building, reduced memory footprint, tested various GPUs
-> * added advanced profiling including energy consumption
+> * introduced profiling of time/energy performance

 ## License